phetsims/collision-lab/doc/model.md

 The momentum vectors can be visualized in the Momenta Diagram in the bottom-right corner of every screen, which displays the momentum vectors of each Ball oriented tip-to-tail along with the total momentum vector of the entire ball system.
 For the _Intro_ and _Explore 1D_ screens, momentum vectors are stacked vertically on top of each other for better visibility of the momentum vectors (which all have a y-component of 0 kg⋅m/s).

 In the _Intro_ screen, there is also a "Change in momentum" Checkbox.
 When it is checked, the [impulse](https://en.wikipedia.org/wiki/Impulse_(physics)) vectors are displayed temporarily above the balls when a ball-ball collision occurs.
-The impulse vectors are equal and opposite with respective to each ball.
+The impulse vectors are equal and opposite with respect to each ball.